 Location of Birth

 Birth costs vary based on your home location.
-If you are wondering: “How much does it cost to have a baby in Ohio?” then the simple answer is $15,149.
+If you are wondering: “How much does it cost to have a baby in Ohio?” then the simple answer is: Over $15,000.
 This is the average cost of childbirth at an Ohio hospital without medical insurance coverage.

 Type of Delivery

 The average cost of childbirth also varies based on the type of delivery that a birth mother experiences.
-A vaginal delivery, with zero complications or medical interventions, costs significantly less than a cesarian-section delivery.
-Your setting can also impact the cost of childbirth – such as hospital, birth center, or home.
+A vaginal delivery, with zero complications or medical interventions, costs significantly less than a cesarean-section delivery.
+Your setting can also impact the cost of childbirth, such as a hospital, birth center, or home.

-Medical care – before and after birth – is critical to your health and the health of your baby.
-Prenatal care refers to the medical care given before birth, while postpartum care refers to the care given after birth.
-With insurance coverage, the copays for these appointments are much like any other routine doctor visits.
-If a pregnant patient is considered “high risk,” or faces complications before or after birth, then more frequent visits or extra testing may be required.
+If a pregnant patient is considered “high risk” or faces complications before or after birth, then more frequent visits or extra testing may be required.
 These additional visits and tests can add to the medical costs for an expectant/birth parent.

 Average Cost of Prenatal Care in Ohio